rolling-scopes-school/tasks/tasks/markup-d2-NeutronMail-en.md

 ## Procedure

-Create a new private repository named *NeutronMail* in **your** Github account and upload your HTML and CSS files.
+To upload your HTML and CSS files, use your private RSS repository located at [https://github.com/rolling-scopes-school/your-nickname-2019Q1](https://github.com/rolling-scopes-school/your-nickname-2019Q1)

 ## Assessment criteria